Kerry Bayne - Math 7, Math 8, Compacted II

 We are still using an online grade book.
 You will have the ability to log in and view your student's assignments and grades at your leisure!
 It is my expectation that families will use this resource as their first means of checking up on their student(s).
 After that, I will gladly answer any questions.
 My online grade book will be updated, at minimum, every Friday afternoon - but likely more often - so you will always have a current grade and view of your student's progress.
-I do also send out email grade reports via the grading program.
+I do also send out reports and updates via the grading program.
 In order for these to reach you, please ensure that your correct email address is in the online grade book.

 Also, there have been some changes in my procedures and policies.
 Please read below.
 Specific changes for this school year will be highlighted in yellow, like so.